pietronvll/ml_confs/roadmap.md

 # Roadmap for `ml_confs`
 The plan is to add functionality to be `JAX`-compatible.

+**[Aug 18]**

+Made the library into a single file for easier portability.
+Want to add an hashing function to support configuration versioning and storage.

 **[Aug 17]**

 The `pytree` registration functionality has been implemented and partially tested.
 I do not like too much how the using JAX/ not using JAX is handled, make it a better way.